 This section contains a description of relevant resources that could be impacted by the Proposed Action.
-Relevant resources described are those recognized by: National, state, or regional agencies and organizations as required by laws, executive orders, regulations, and other official standards of technical or scientific agencies, groups, or individuals; and the general public.
+Relevant resources described are those recognized by: National, state, or regional agencies and organizations as required by laws, executive orders, regulations, and other official standards of; technical or scientific agencies, groups, or individuals; and the general public.
 Table 3 provides summary information of the institutional, technical, and public importance of these resources.

 Twenty-one resources were included in the WSLP 2016 EIS, some of which are particular examples of more general resource designations found in Table 3.
-Of those 21 particular resources, 12 are included in SEA 570, plus 1 additional resource not included in the WSLP 2016 EIS.
-Table 4 summarizes resources included in the WSLP 2016 and whether or not they were included in SEA 570.
+Of those twenty-one particular resources, twelve are included in SEA 570 plus one additional resource not included in the WSLP 2016 EIS.
+Table 4 summarizes resources included in the WSLP 2016 and whether they were included in SEA 570.

-Table 3: Relevant Resources and their Institutional, Technical, and Public Importance
+Table 3: Relevant resources and their institutional, technical, and public importance are included.